b2jena/videoChat/README.md

 Please note, that you should set up user credentials.
 Some WebRTC implementations might have problems, if a TURN server does not need credentials.
 So make sure, you set up some user.

 It's also required to setup a valid certificate and private key for TLS encryption.

-## Questions

-If you need further support, please contact me on http://openvalue.de/